hmans/miniplex/packages/miniplex/README.md

 ### Archetypal Queries

-Entity queries are performed through **archetypes**, with individual archetypes representing a subset of your world's entities that have a specific set of components.
-More complex querying capabilities may be added at a later date.
+Entity queries are performed through **archetypes**, with individual archetypes representing a subset of your world's entities that have (or don't have) a specific set of components, and/or match a specific predicate.

 ### Focus on Object Identities over numerical IDs

 Most interactions with Miniplex are using **object identity** to identify entities or archetypes (instead of numerical IDs).
-However, entities do automatically get a **built-in `id` component** with an auto-incrementing numerical ID once they're added to the world; this is mostly meant as a convenience for situations where you _need_ to provide a unique scalar reference (eg. as the `key` prop when rendering a list of entities as React components.)
+Miniplex provides a lightweight mechanism to generate unique IDs for your entities, but it is entirely optional.
+In more complex projects that need stable entity IDs, the user is encouraged to implement their own ID generation and management.

 ## Basic Usage

 Miniplex can be used in any JavaScript or TypeScript project, regardless of which extra frameworks you might be using.
-Integrations with frameworks like React are provided as separate packages, so here we will only talk about framework-less usage.

-Specifically, if you intend to use Miniplex in a React project, please don't miss the [miniplex-react](https://github.com/hmans/miniplex/tree/main/packages/miniplex-react) documentation!
+Before we talk about using Miniplex in React, let's start with the basics!

 ### Creating a World

-Miniplex manages entities in worlds, which act as containers for entities as well as an API for interacting with them.
+Miniplex manages entities in **worlds**, which act as containers for entities as well as an API for interacting with them.
 You can have one big world in your project, or several smaller worlds handling separate concerns.

 ```ts
 import { World } from "miniplex"